How can I protect myself against scams on Black Friday and Cyber Monday?

 How can I help protect my identity against theft?

 Scammers might be able to access your financial information by hacking into websites that store your financial data.
 One way to help protect yourself is by making passwords harder to guess.
 For example, you might choose a different password for every site and change your passwords regularly.
 A complex password, such as one that combines lowercase and capital letters, numbers, and symbols, is often much harder to hack than a simple one like your dog’s name plus your birth date.
+Many browsers offer tools to create and save complex passwords, making it harder for scammers to access your online accounts.

 If you are the victim of a Black Friday or Cyber Monday scam, or identity theft, reach out to a Rocket Lawyer network attorney for affordable legal advice.